theoithinkk/GaliciousSecretScanner/README.md

 <p align="justify">
 This tool was developed for educational purposes only.
 It must only be used in authorized and controlled testing environments.
 Unauthorized testing against real systems, public websites, or third-party services is strictly prohibited.

 It was built as part of the NSSECU2 (Advanced and Offensive Security) mini-project.
-Galicious Scanner should only be pointed at repositories and folders that you own, have written permission to inspect, or created intentionally for coursework and demonstration.
+Galicious Secret Scanner should only be pointed at repositories and folders that you own, have written permission to inspect, or created intentionally for coursework and demonstration.
 It should not be used against live production systems, school infrastructure, or any environment outside the scope of authorized testing.

 One note on `--verify-live`.
 It is the only option that sends anything off the machine, because it transmits the candidate secret to the provider it appears to belong to.
 Use it only on credentials you own or are authorized to test.
 </p>